andrewsunglaekim/andrewsunglaekim.github.io/_posts/2015-11-15-Server-side-api-calls-wrapped-in-ruby-classes.md

 > If there are parameters for a city and state, it will create a new forecast based on that city and state.
 If there isn't parameter values being passed in, then it will create a default forecast of Washington, DC.

-Before we test this route at, let's actually create the view that will have the form for city and state.
+Before we test this route out, let's actually create the view that will have the form for city and state.

 {% highlight bash %}
 $ mkdir app/views/weather